 Tips for Driving in Quebec City From Firsthand Experience

-It can be a little hectic, but if you have driven in any big city, you’ll be totally fine driving in Quebec City.
-But there are a few things to know before getting behind the wheel to make your adventure stress free.
+If you have driven in any big city, you’ll be fine driving in Quebec City.
+But there are a few things to know before getting behind the wheel to make your adventure stress-free.
+Keep reading for the top tips for driving in Quebec City.

 Read Also: Crossing Canadian Border with a Dog

-They drive on the right side, the correct side.
+They drive on the right side of the road.

 A flashing green light signals the right to turn left.